betahat/website/content/authors/admin/_index.md

 ---
 My background is in undergraduate mathematics education, particularly issues of measurement and assessment.
 I am currently interested in how structural equation modeling and causal inference can be brought into the education research landscape.

+I teach a variety of statistics courses in addition to courses like probability, linear algebra, and calculus.

+I am a big proponent of free and open source software, specifically R and linux.

 My official department website is [here](https://www.ithaca.edu/faculty/mthomas7).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_thomas.pdf" "newtab" >}}CV{{< /staticref >}}.